obiwanjacobi/vst.net/docs/GettingStarted.md

 ## Deployment

-The [VST.NET Command Line Interface](cli) has a `publish` command that can help you with deployment.
-This is for both plugin projects as well as host projects.

 For both the plugin Interop as well as the host Interop, you need to install the `C++ 2019 Redistributables` on the client machine.
 You need to match the Processor Architecture, either [32-bits](https://aka.ms/vs/16/release/VC_redist.x86.exe) or [64-bits](https://aka.ms/vs/16/release/VC_redist.x64.exe).
+If you have Visual Studio installed, these files are already present.
+But if you distribute your project made with VST.NET you need to install this on the client machine.

+As of `2.0.0-RC1` the nuget packages for plugin and host both contain a build file to create a deployment after each successful build.
+The `deploy` folder is at the same location as the project binaries.
+For instance: `MyProject\bin\Debug\netcoreapp3.1\deploy`.

+If that doesn't work for you, you could use the [VST.NET Command Line Interface](cli) and use the `publish` command that can help you with deployment.
+The `vstnet.exe` is located in the nuget package cache folder.
+For instance for the plugin nuget package:
+`C:\Users\[me]\.nuget\packages\vst.net2-plugin\2.0.0[-rc1]\tools\netcoreapp3.1`

 ---